mecid/mecid.github.io/_posts/2021-02-24-graphql-in-swift.md

 ```

 #### Conclusion
 There are a lot of benefits of GraphQL over REST API.
 But remember, everything comes with its own set of pros and cons.
-GraphQL is a great way to build an efficient and type-sade backend for your app.
+GraphQL is a great way to build an efficient and type-safe backend for your app.
 I will try to cover more advanced features of GraphQL in the next posts.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!